 Sometimes… well who am I kidding, most of the time life is just plain hard.
 We get up in the morning already overwhelmed with the day that lies ahead not usually because of some huge event, but all the small ones that we must navigate through simply to make it to bedtime.
-We wake up and check our phones or turn on the news and the scroll and the stories before us are of people hurting, fighting, and doomsday proclaiming.
+We wake up and check our phones or turn on the news and the stories before us are of people hurting, fighting, and doomsday proclaiming.
 The economy is awaiting a global crash, the President is tweeting like a twelve year old boy instead of a grown man holding the highest office in the nation, the young girl that used to ride her bike in front of our house has just taken her own life, and a friend of a friend is watching their son fight cancer with all the strength he can muster.
 We can see this and think, “God where are You?”

 I think most of us stand out on the ledge of life and we are trying to find God in the strong winds, in the earthquakes, in the fires of life.
 We are searching for the Lord in the storms.
 Our eyes frantically scanning out into the midst of the fearful situations before us and we can’t find Him.
 Our hearts and minds completely fixed on the problems that are so much bigger than we are and completely out of our ability and power to do anything to change what we see before us, and we cry out, “God where are You?”

 While we stand out on the ledge and look up and outward to find the Lord, He is whispering inwardly to our hearts the entire time, “I AM.”
 I Am right here.
 Take your eyes off the storms, stop scanning the horizons and searching the distance, because I Am near.